hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

     * - XLA int4 support
       - 4-bit integer (int4) precision in the XLA compiler.
       - 0.4.0
-    * - ``jax.experimental.sparsify``
-      - Converts a dense matrix to a sparse matrix representation.
-      - Experimental

 Use cases and recommendations
 ================================================================================